irfanaddin/StocksPredictions/README.md

 # StocksPredictions
-This repo stores my python project that is a stock market forecast

 # Stocks Predictor

 Stocks Predictor is a Python application that uses historical stock price data to predict future prices using linear regression.
 It downloads historical data from Yahoo Finance, trains a linear regression model, and provides predictions for a specified number of days.
+This repo stores my python project that is a stock market forecast looking at the stock for apple currently which can be changed based on any other stock that is desired.

 ## Features